 Hot water tap is a great way of reducing water and energy waste.
 When boiling water we often boil too much water or use a kettle.
 When you install an instant hot water tap, you are using just the amount of water you need and less electric energy is being used to get the water to boil.
 This is also an added convenience to having access to instant boiling water for coffee or food preparation.

 Trend #3.
 Cabinet Colours: Dark Colours Are Finally Here & White Is On Its Way Out!

 Although white cabinets are a classic look that can be used in almost any kind of kitchen style, we are slowly starting to see them on the way out!
 We expect white to start declining in popularity throughout 2020 .
 To break up the monotony of all-white kitchens, expect to see islands in a variety of different paint colours or wood stain colours.
 The mixing of finishes creates a needed accent piece and additional pops-of-colour for the brave of heart.

 Blue and green will be the most popular shades to add colour to your kitchen.
 Apart from natural and neutral shades green, emerald, and other earthy tones will also be popular this year.

-Kitchen renovation in Massey: Our client in Massey wanted black cabinets against white to give a luxurious feel to his kitchen.
+Kitchen renovation trends in Massey: Our client in Massey wanted black cabinets against white to give a luxurious feel to his kitchen.
 LED lights were also installed under the cabinet handles to add to the glamour of the kitchen.

 Dark kitchen cabinets portray elegance and a deep rich luxurious atmosphere.
 You must however be careful that the dark accents or cabinets you use does not overpower the room as it could make the room feel perpetually dark or dingy.
 But more homeowners are getting bolder and opting for a kitchen with dark cabinet colours in 2020.
 Expect to see tons of black and darker colour shades in the trendiest home of 2020.